robfatland/mocean/README.md

 pip install bottle
 ```

+> ***Warning: Do not install these libraries inside the environment you create below.
+There they can get wires
+> crossed with the bottle/uwsgi message handling, causing the service we are building to not run.

 - Use the `conda` package manager to create an environment that includes the `uwsgi` gateway interface and the bottle web framework

 ```
 conda create -n steps-env --yes bottle uwsgi
 ```

-Supposing you accidentally create an *environment* that you decide you want to remove.
-You do this not using the `conda` command but rather
+> ***Supposing you accidentally create an *environment* that you decide you want to remove.
+You do this not using the `conda`
-with the related `conda-env` (conda environment) command.
-To find out what it does you can issue `conda-env -h`.
-The environment must be
+> command but rather with the related `conda-env` (conda environment) command.
+To find out what it does you can issue
-deactivated before it can be deleted.
+> `conda-env -h`.
+The environment must be deactivated before it can be deleted.
 The the command is `conda-env remove -n steps-env`.
-List the conda environments with `conda-env list`.
+> List the conda environments with `conda-env list`.
+List packages installed therein with `conda list -n steps-env`.***

 Activate this environment; two methods for this are: